A LABORATORY MANUAL FOR INTRODUCTORY PHYSICS

 by Donald E. Simanek

-This laboratory manual, completed in printed form in 1998, is being converted to HTML, a process that will stretch into 2005.
+This laboratory manual, completed in printed form in 1998, was converted from WordPerfect to HTML, in 2004.
 Only the experiments that have links are completed.
 Introductory material, appendices, and the first semester experiments are now online.
 Second semester experiments will soon follow.
-The plan is to include student instructions and instructor's notes.
+The plan was to include student instructions and instructor's notes.
 Send comments to the email address at the bottom of the page.
 I will also include some links to related material, not necessarily in the form of lab experiments.

 Cartoon © 2001 by John C. Holden.